kenhendricks00/fmhy-siteguard/README.md

 # 🔒 Why Choose FMHY SafeGuard?

-- **Up-to-date Protection**: Always uses the latest FMHY filterlists to block unsafe or malicious websites.
+- **Up-to-date Protection**: Always uses the latest FMHY filterlist to block unsafe or malicious websites.
 - **Clean User Interface**: Simple, non-intrusive design to help you stay informed without cluttering your browsing experience.
 - **Free and Open Source**: Available on GitHub, fully customizable and open to community contributions.